 Thorns received his Bachelor of Arts degree from Fort Hays in 1930, and a Master of Arts degree from the University of Indiana.
 In 1954 he returned to Fort Hays to join the art faculty.
 Concentrating on the collage medium, by 1971 he experimented with the negative space and utilizing the white of the paper more and more.

 Later he evolved away from concentrating on negative space and again filled his canvas with paint.
 His bold use of color and gradual move to a subjective style in the 1980s is part of his current creative vision.
 In 1990 when he retired from his teaching, Thorns did not retire to his rocking chair, but rather to his studio.
 For his Gallery show he has selected fine representative works in mixed media and collage.
 His creative vision abounds in the work in his Sandzén exhibition.

-Page 2 of 2 - The annual Holiday Gift Show has become a holiday favorite of many shoppers.
+The annual Holiday Gift Show has become a holiday favorite of many shoppers.

 Thirty-four selected artists are represented in the show.
 Art includes paintings, prints, hand-made cards, small quilts, ceramics, jewelry, sculpture, blown glass, Swedish inspired folk art, and woodcarvings.
 Works will be of medium to lower prices, which is perfect for holiday gift giving.
 The show will begin with a special one week sale with art 10% off through Sunday, November 10th.